 (Columns have been added for annotation variables representing gender, disease type, tumor stage, and sample type that indicate which group each sample belongs to for each of these variables.
 These channels can be used as cluster channels in the cluster gating workflow described below.)

 Drawing gates around clusters (including automatically)

-A gate can be drawn around the events with a certain cluster value in order to isolate events for a particular cluster.
+Cluster gating is drawing a gate around the events or observations with a certain value in the cluster channel in order to isolate events belonging to a particular cluster or annotation group.
 This can be useful for downstream analysis (see section below).
 Drawing gates around many clusters can be challenging and/or tedious.
 Cytobank Support has a tool that can be enabled in the gating interface that will generate cluster gates for all clusters.
 Create a support ticket to request access to this functionality!

 (gates applied to all clusters automatically - only showing subset of clusters)

 A current limitation in this approach is that cluster gates that include collections of clusters can't readily be made.
 For example, it might be desired to have a gate that represents clusters 1, 17, 19, 20, and 45.
 Currently there is no simple way to do that besides drawing a tricky polygon gate that encircles the desired clusters while excluding others.

 Visually compare clustering algorithm results

 Use cluster gating in concert with colored overlay dot plots and viSNE to create a figure that show the results of viSNE and the results of a clustering algorithm at the same time.
 This is a way of visualizing the results of any clustering algorithm or multiple clustering algorithms on a viSNE map: